eltoroit/ETCopyData/README.md

 8. If you are getting timeout errors while records are being deleted, or imported, you could increase the polling timeout.
 A good value is `1800000` milliseconds which corresponds to 30 minutes.
 9. If you are getting out-of-memory errors, you can increase the amount of memory used by NodeJS (the engine used to run SFDX plugins) by setting the environment variable `NODE_OPTIONS` to `--max-old-space-size=8192` to reserve 8GB memory.
 10. The metadata records in the source org and the destination org will have different IDs, but they should have similar characteristic that can be used for mapping.
 For example, for users, you can use the email, for profiles use their names, for record types use their developer name, etc. When dealing with Recordtypes that have same DeveloperName for different sObjects, the matchBy entry can be set as "SobjectType, DeveloperName".
+11. Using Bulk API is better for large data loads because it minimizes the number of API calls, Salesforce has a limit of calls per 24 hours.
+Also doing the Bulk API the batches are 10K records rather than just 200, that's why there are more calls for Rest API.
+But Bulk API is asynchronous, Salesforce may be busy and take more than to process those requests than synchronous calls.

 # Commands